 Located just a 10-minute stroll from the heart of the city centre, the Adina Apartment Hotel Darwin Waterfront offers contemporary accommodation in one of the city’s most relaxed locations.
 The studio and one bedroom apartments offer extra space and kitchen facilities.

-Up in the city centre, Oaks Elan Darwin offers stylish hotel and apartment style accommodation, with breathtaking views of the city and surroundings.
+With its prime position on the edge of the CBD, Oaks Elan Darwin offers stylish hotel and apartment-style accommodation.
 The two bedroom/two bathroom apartments are stunning.
-The clean lines and close proximity to the many things to see and do in Darwin make this an ideal place to stay.
+The clean lines and sophisticated styling make this an ideal place to stay for the discerning traveller.

 There’s an outdoor lap pool and gym.
 The hotel’s on-site eatery Seoul Food serves modern Korean fare.

-Adam travelled as a guest of Adina Apartment Hotel Darwin Waterfront and Oaks Elan Darwin.
+The writer travelled as a guest of DoubleTree By Hilton Hotel Esplanade Darwin, Adina Apartment Hotel Darwin Waterfront and Oaks Elan Darwin.

 Do you have any tips to add to our Darwin travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.